 Rexulti is supplied as a tablet for oral administration.
 The recommended dose is as follows:

-- Major depressive disorder: the recommended starting dose is 0.5 mg or 1 mg once daily, taken orally with or without food.
+- Major Depressive Disorder: the recommended starting dose is 0.5 mg or 1 mg once daily, taken orally with or without food.
 Titrate to 1 mg once daily, then up to the target dosage of 2 mg once daily.
 Dosage increases should occur at weekly intervals based on the patient’s clinical response and tolerability.
 The maximum recommended daily dosage is 3 mg.
 Periodically reassess to determine the continued need and appropriate dosage for treatment.

-- Schizophrenia: the recommended starting dose is is 1 mg once daily on Days 1 to 4, taken orally with or without food.
+- Schizophrenia (Adults): the recommended starting dose is is 1 mg once daily on Days 1 to 4, taken orally with or without food.
 The recommended target dosage is 2 mg to 4 mg once daily.
 Titrate to 2 mg once daily on Day 5 through Day 7, then to 4 mg on Day 8 based on the patient’s clinical response and tolerability.
 The maximum recommended daily dosage is 4 mg.
 Periodically reassess to determine the continued need and appropriate dosage for treatment.

 Adjunctive treatment for Major Depressive Disorder: